achung89/react-futures/README.md

 ```

-This example demonstrates several benefits of React Futures.
-The first is that futures allows the code that manipulates and constructs the data to be separated from the code that fetches it.
-Second, React Futures can be used within the callbacks of other future data operations (see above where `FutureGroups` is used in `flatMap`).
-Third, the manipulation and construction of asynchronous data can be done outside of render, something that is not possible with other implementations of suspense.
+This example demonstrates several benefits of React Futures:

+- Futures allows the code that manipulates and constructs the data to be separated from the code that fetches it.
+- React Futures can be used within the callbacks of other future data operations (see above where `FutureGroups` is used in `flatMap`)
+- With React Futures the manipulation and construction of asynchronous data can be done **outside of render**, something that is not possible with other implementations of suspense.
+- With React Futures asynchronicity is transparent; you can use a future as you would a normal object or an array.

+## Restrictions

+To achieve transparency, React Futures places  restrictions on what type of operations can be used where.

+The general rule of thumb is if an operation is mutable, it will not be allowed inside render.
+If an operation suspends, it will not be allowed outside render.

+Click the toggle for a complete overview of what operations are allowed where

+## ADD CHART HERE

+## API